Zoetis Inc. (ZTS) Shares Down Despite Recent Market Volatility

 ZTS’s Market Performance

-ZTS’s stock has seen a -0.72% decrease for the week, with a -0.26% drop in the past month and a 13.23% gain in the past quarter.
-The volatility ratio for the week is 2.50%, and the volatility levels for the past 30 days are at 2.14% for Zoetis Inc. The simple moving average for the last 20 days is -0.43% for ZTS stock, with a simple moving average of 3.16% for the last 200 days.
+The stock of Zoetis Inc. (ZTS) has seen a 1.23% increase in the past week, with a -1.53% drop in the past month, and a 13.77% gain in the past quarter.
+The volatility ratio for the week is 1.97%, and the volatility levels for the past 30 days are at 2.22% for ZTS.
+The simple moving average for the last 20 days is 1.33% for ZTS stock, with a simple moving average of 4.34% for the last 200 days.

 Analysts’ Opinion of ZTS